Bloudan

 Bloudan (بلودان) is a Syrian village located 51 kilometers north-west of Damascus, in the Rif Dimashq Governorate; it has an altitude of about 1500 meters.
 In the 2004 census by the Central Bureau of Statistics it had a population of 3,101.
-The majority of the inhabitants are Greek Orthodox Christians, and a significant minority are Sunni Muslims and Protestants.
+The majority of the inhabitants are Greek Orthodox Christian, and a significant minority are Sunni Muslim and Protestant.

 Bloudan is situated on top of a hill that overlooks the Al-Zabadani plain and is surrounded by mountain forests.
-Its moderate temperature and low humidity in summer attracts many visitors from Damascus and throughout Syria; as a major tourist destination, it is visited by thousands every year, mainly Arabs from Lebanon and the Arab States of the Persian Gulf.
-In winter, Bloudan is usually snowy and draws many skiers.
-Bloudan has many restaurants and hotels, of which the most famous is the Great Bloudan Hotel which hosted the first pan-Arab Bloudan Conference to discuss the Palestinian issue in 1937.
-Bloudan is also famous for its many parks and springs, such as the Abuzad, Qas'a, and Hazir springs.
+Its moderate temperature and low humidity in summer attracts visitors from Damascus and throughout Syria; as a tourist destination, it is visited by thousands every year, mainly Arabs from Lebanon and the Arab States of the Arabic Gulf.
+In winter, Bloudan is usually snowy and draws skiers.
+Bloudan has restaurants and hotels, including the Great Bloudan Hotel.